-As an example, if the TVR flag is set for "Service Not Allowed" (because the card does not allow usage at an ATM), and the corresponding flag was set in the TAC-Denial (e.g. X'0010000000'), the ATM should terminate the transaction and display an appropriate error message, such as "This card does not permit ATM usage."
+As an example, if the TVR flag is set for "Service Not Allowed" (because the card does not allow usage at an ATM), and the corresponding flag was set in the TAC-Denial (e.g., X'0010000000'), the ATM should terminate the transaction and display an appropriate error message, such as "This card does not permit ATM usage."

-From a business perspective, an ATM will never decline a transaction offline; all transactions are sent to the host.
+From a business perspective, an ATM should not decline a transaction offline; all transactions are sent to the host.
 Therefore, the logical setting in an ATM for each TAC - Decline Codes bit is zero.

 The IAC/TAC Online codes specify the conditions under which a transaction will be sent online if a corresponding bit in the TVR has been set; i.e., "under what circumstances should this transaction be sent online?"
-As an online-only device, the only relevant setting to an ATM is "Transaction value exceeds the floor limit."
-Since the ATM floor limit is set to zero, the transaction will always go online and all other values in TAC-Online or IAC-Online are irrelevant.
-The terminal will now request a cryptogram (ARQC) from the chip card, prior to formatting the online authorization request.
-Per the EMV specifications (as an online-only device), ATMs are allowed to skip IAC/TAC Online processing if they always request an ARQC and always go online for authorization.29
+As an online-only device, an ATM transaction will always go online; the values in TAC-Online or IAC-Online are usually irrelevant.

+The ATM will now request a cryptogram (ARQC) from the chip card, prior to formatting the online authorization request.
+Per the EMV specifications (as an online-only device), ATMs are allowed to skip IAC/TAC Online processing if they always request an ARQC and always go online for authorization.35

 The values in the TAC Default codes ("what is to be done if the transaction cannot be sent online?") will cause a transaction to decline if an online authorization cannot be performed.
-As an online-only device, the only relevant setting to an ATM is "Transaction value exceeds the floor limit."
-Since the ATM floor limit is set to zero, the TAC values should always cause the transaction to be declined if the ATM cannot go online.
-Per the EMV specifications, ATMs are allowed to skip IAC/TAC Default processing if they always terminate the transaction when they cannot go online.30 In any case, the transaction will be terminated.
-The logical setting in an ATM for each TAC - Default codes bit is zero.
+As an online-only device, the ATM will terminate the transaction when it cannot go online.
+Per the EMV specifications, ATMs are allowed to skip IAC/TAC Default processing if they always terminate the transaction when they cannot go online.36 The ATM will either skip IAC/TAC default processing (and terminate) or all relevant bits in the TAC-Default will be set that will force the termination.

-28 EMV Integrated Circuit Card Specifications for Payment Systems, Version 4.3 (November 2011), Book 3, Section 6.5.5
+34 EMV Integrated Circuit Card Specifications for Payment Systems, Version 4.3 (November 2011), Book 3, Section 6.5.5

-29 EMV Integrated Circuit Card Specifications for Payment Systems, Version 4.3 (November 2011), Book 3, Section 10.7
+35 EMV Integrated Circuit Card Specifications for Payment Systems, Version 4.3 (November 2011), Book 3, Section 10.7 36 Ibid.

 ATM owners should check the various payment network specifications to determine the appropriate values for the TACs for a given application.
-As an example, for an ATM that supports Visa applications:
+As an example, for an ATM that supports international Visa applications: